 Minister Killed by Drunk Driver – $3.9 Million Recovery

-Our clients’ father, a 61-year-old Methodist minister, was hit head-on by a drunk driver who swerved over the median into his lane.
-Our clients’ father died of his injuries 16 days later.
+Our clients’ father, a retired 61-year-old Methodist minister, was hit head-on by a drunk driver who swerved over the median into his lane.
+The victim died of his injuries 16 days later.
 Our clients, the minister’s daughters, filed claims against the driver and his employer for negligence and punitive damages.
-Partners Dale Minami and Mark Fong alleged that the driver was acting in the course and scope of his employment at the time of the accident, which made the employer vicariously liable for his negligent and reckless conduct.
-The clients’ claims settled for a total of $3,900,000.
-After the settlement, Mark Fong convinced the decedent’s health insurer to waive its lien for reimbursement for his medical bills totaling $613,000, which allowed the daughters to net that much more from their settlement.
+Dale Minami and Mark Fong alleged the driver was acting in the course and scope of his employment at the time of the accident, which made the employer vicariously liable for his negligent and reckless conduct.
+The clients’ claims settled for a total of $3.9 million.
+After the settlement, Mark Fong was able to convince the decedent’s health insurer to waive its lien for reimbursement for his medical bills totaling $613,000, which allowed the daughters to net that much more from their settlement.

-Our clients were the parents of two young adult passengers in a car who were killed in a collision when the car driven by inexperienced driver from Japan made a left hand turn and was crushed by an SUV travelling in the opposite direction.
-The SUV driver claimed to be going 35 miles per hour but we recovered the “black box” which proved she was actually speeding at 65 miles-per-hour, 20 miles-per-hour over the speed limit.
-The driver of the car whom our clients’ children were riding in was an unlicensed driver whose father lived in Japan.
-We alleged that the father was negligent in entrusting a car to his inexperienced driver who had once failed a driver’s license test.
-The case also presented jurisdiction problems since the father lived in Japan.
-Nevertheless, we were able to obtain recoveries for the policy limits of $500,000 from the SUV and from the unlicensed driver and her father for negligent entrustment despite his residence in Japan.
+Our clients were the parents of two young adults who were killed in a collision when the car in which they were riding made a left turn and was struck by an SUV traveling in the opposite direction.
+The SUV’s driver, who was from Japan, claimed she was traveling 35 miles per hour, but our download of the SUV’s “black box” showed she was traveling 65 miles per hour—20 miles per hour over the speed limit.
+The driver of the victims’ car was an unlicensed driver whose father lived in Japan.
+We alleged the father was negligent in entrusting a car to his inexperienced daughter who had once failed her driver’s license test.
+This case presented jurisdictional as well as logistical challenges, as the father lived in Japan.
+Nevertheless, after conducting a check of the defendants’ assets, we were able to recover the $500,000 policy limits from all available insurance, plus an additional $1,000,000 personal contribution from the unlicensed driver and her father, based on the theory of negligent entrustment.
 Dale Minami was the attorney for the parents.